dwrobel/flatcam/README.md

 =================================================

+8.02.2020

+- added a new preprocessor for using laser on a Marlin 3D printer named 'Marlin_laser'
+- modified the Geometry UI when using laser preprocessors

 5.02.2020

 - Modified the Distance Tool such that the Measure button can't be clicked while measuring is in progress